2008 Gastein Ladies

-The 2008 Gastein Ladies was a women's tennis tournament played on outdoor clay courts.
+The 2008 Gastein Ladies was a women's professional tennis tournament played on outdoor clay courts.
 It was the 2nd edition of the Gastein Ladies, and was part of the Tier III Series of the 2008 WTA Tour.
-It took place in Bad Gastein, Austria, from July 14 through July 20, 2008.
+It took place in Bad Gastein, Austria, from 14 July through 20 July 2008.
 Fourth-seeded Pauline Parmentier won the singles title.